sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 You may also want to run Postgres within a docker container instead of as a system service

-1. Create a directory to store and mount the database from for persistence
+1. Create a directory to store and mount the database from for persistence:

     ```shell
     # Create a seperate dir to store the database